originphp/website/source/docs/cache.md

       'file' => LOGS . '/application.log',
     'duration' => '+60 minutes', // string or number of seconds e.g. 3600,
     'prefix' => 'cache_'
-    'serialize' => true // set to false if you going to cache strings such as output
+    'serialize' => true // set to false if you going to cache large strings such as output which dont need serialization

      ]);
 ```